 7. Be aware of expiration dates

-Many points programs will have an expiration date.
+Many points programs have an expiration date.
 Make sure you know when it is and either spend your points or take action to keep them active.

 8. Don’t spend more just for the rewards